Fillon affair

 On 17 February, François Fillon reneged on his previous promise that he would drop his bid if he was placed under formal investigation and announced he would maintain his candidacy regardless.
 On 14 March, he was placed under formal investigation for misuse of public funds, embezzlement, and failure to comply with transparency requirements.
 On 16 March the investigation was extended to "aggravated fraud, forgery, falsification of records" and influence-peddling, as investigators raised concerns that seized documents were forged in order to provide evidence of tangible work by Penelope Fillon.

-After several years of investigations and a trial lasting almost six months, he was convicted on June 20, 2020.
-On June 29, 2020, Penelope would also be convicted.
-François was sentenced to five years, while Penelope would receive a sentence of three years.
-They would both appeal their sentences.
-The sentence would be reduced to four years for François and two years for Penelope by a French appeals court on May 9, 2022.
+After several years of investigations and a trial lasting almost six months, he was convicted on 20 June 2020.
+On 29 June 2020, Penelope was also convicted.
+François was sentenced to five years, while Penelope received a sentence of three years.
+They both appealed their sentences.
+The sentences were reduced to four years for François and two years for Penelope by a French appeals court on 9 May 2022.